tailwindlabs/tailwindcss/.github/CONTRIBUTING.md

 pnpm build && pnpm test:integrations
 ```

-Additionally, some features require testing in browsers (i.e to ensure CSS variable resolution works as expected).
+Additionally, some features require testing in browsers (i.e., to ensure CSS variable resolution works as expected).
 These can be run via:

 ```sh
 pnpm build && pnpm test:ui